-Animations are also amazingly fluid; while trying out a new weapon, you will always get a feel of how it works and when to hit the sweetspot just by looking at the attack.
-The same could be said for most enemies, although some have a bit more range than you’d expect and the similar looking turret enemies can only be identified once they start attacking.
+Animations are also amazingly fluid.
+While trying out a new weapon, you will always get a feel of how it works and when to hit the sweet spot just by looking at the attack.
+The same could be said for most enemies, although some have a bit more range than you’d expect and the similar-looking turret enemies can only be identified once they start attacking.

 As mentioned before, Dreamscaper has the player switching between the Dreamscape and Redhaven.
-While in the Dreamscape, Cassidy must explore a map of premade and randomly placed rooms and defeat the nightmares therein, while obtaining a number of different weapons, spells and other equipment that allows her to survive for longer.
-The amount and variety of different equipment items and mementos in the game makes every run feel different from the last, providing each player a completely unique experience each time.
+While in the Dreamscape, Cassidy must explore a map of premade and randomly placed rooms and defeat the nightmares therein, while obtaining a number of different weapons, spells, and other equipment that allows her to survive for longer.
+The amount and variety of different equipment items and mementos in the game make every run feel different from the last, providing each player a completely unique experience each time.

 After death, the player is returned to Redhaven, where Cassidy is given options on what to do, such as sketching new items, meditating and gaining new stats, daydreaming to unlock new rooms in the Dreamscape, talking to people and becoming friends with them, completing long term goals; the game always gives you something to work on.
 Before going to sleep you may also choose your starting loadout or be bold and leave it up to luck.